omae26/Python/README.md

 # Variables
 Variables are used to store values
 They can only store one value of a single type
-When creating a variable, we have to give the name of the variable Data types: Strings (text), Numbers(whole, decimal), Boolean (True or False)
+When creating a variable, we have t o give the name of the variable Data types: Strings (text), Numbers(whole, decimal), Boolean (True or False)

 # Strings